Am I a Good Candidate?

 - Application Fee

-- Academic Statement of Purpose (500 words in length, in English)
+- Academic Statement of Purpose (500 words in length, in English; applicants should address their academic and professional objectives, as well as their compatibility with the MAGES program)

 - Three Official Recommendation Letters; at least two of which should be from academic references (to be submitted via the form in the online application)

-- Official Transcript(s) from all undergraduate and graduate studies
+- Unofficial Transcript(s) from all undergraduate and graduate studies

 - Official Test Scores: GRE (required) and TOEFL or IELTS (if applicable)